-- 1. If catch handling protocols are not followed when an observer is on board.
-Captain supposed to hand observer the laminated Information Sheet located on the vessel. - Discarding poor quality or damaged fish without proper placement on measuring strip - 3.
-Allocated or regulated fish discarded down the conveyor without measuring, or picked out of checker-pen - 4.
-Fish that are assigned as Fish NK because they are discarded either out of camera view or not at a designated control point described in their VMP - 5.
-If a length cannot be collected or identification cannot be made due to part of the fish (nose and/or tail) being blocked by any part of the body or an object. - 6.
-The measuring strip is taken out of camera view during the measuring period - 7.
-Fish not placed straight or flat on the strip due to stiffness or rigor. - 8.
-If no attempt to retain a species for measurement is made (i.e. all are discarded during sorting), regardless of quantity. - 9.
-If less than 20 fish of a species are measured and a tally by the vessel is performed - 10.
-If the first 5 flounders of each species do not have both the blind and eyed sides presented to the camera.
+- 1. Discarding poor quality or damaged fish without proper placement on measuring strip - 2.
+Allocated or regulated groundfish discarded down the conveyor or picked out of checker-pen and not placed on the strip, regardless of estimation method - 3.
+Fish that are assigned as Fish NK because they are discarded either out of camera view or not at a designated control point described in their VMP - 4.
+If a length cannot be collected due to part of the fish (nose and/or tail) being blocked by any part of the body or an object. - 5.
+If species identification cannot be made due to part of the fish (nose and/or tail) being blocked by any part of the body or an object. - 6.
+If the vessel uses a measuring strip with a stopper and fish are not placed nose first to the stopper as required in the VMP. - 7.
+The measuring strip is taken out of camera view during the measuring period - 8.
+Fish not placed straight or flat on the strip due to stiffness or rigor. - 9.
+If no attempt to retain a species for measurement is made (i.e. all are discarded during sorting), regardless of quantity. - 10.
+If less than 20 fish of a species are measured and a tally by the vessel is performed - 11.
+If when measuring flounders by species the first 5 of each species do not have both the blind and eyed sides presented on the measuring surface, or if measuring mixed flounder discards and all do not have both sides presented on the measuring surface. - 12.
+Fish that are left unattended on deck after catch sorting has concluded and eaten by seagulls or washed overboard